Hellraiser (2022 film): Plot

-While hosting a lavish orgy at his mansion, hedonistic millionaire investor, art collector and socialite Roland Voight invites homeless sex worker Joey Coscuna to solve a mysterious mechanical puzzle box, which then springs a blade that cuts Joey and opens a portal to another dimension, from which chains fly out and rip him apart.
+While hosting a lavish orgy at his mansion, hedonistic millionaire investor, art collector and socialite Roland Voight invites sex worker Joey Coscuna to solve a mysterious mechanical puzzle box, which then springs a blade that cuts Joey and opens a portal to another dimension, from which chains fly out and rip him apart.

 Six years later, recovering drug addict Riley McKendry lives with her estranged brother Matt, his boyfriend Colin, and their roommate Nora.
 Riley and her boyfriend Trevor discover the puzzle box in an abandoned storage warehouse.
 Returning home late, Riley storms out following an argument with Matt after he accuses her of relapsing.
 At an empty park, she solves the puzzle but misses being cut by the blade.
 The Cenobites, a group of mutilated humanoids, appear and demand another sacrifice.
 Matt, feeling guilty about his strained relationship with Riley, finds her incapacitated and inadvertently cuts himself on the box while attempting to awaken her.
 He enters a nearby restroom to clean his wound but then experiences a headache.
 Outside, Riley notices the box changing shapes before she hears Matt screaming, finding him missing upon entering the bathroom.

 Believing the box caused Matt's disappearance, Riley and Trevor track down Voight's former lawyer Serena Menaker at an assisted living facility.
 Having concealed it in the warehouse, Menaker attempts to confiscate the box from Riley but is cut by the blade and later abducted by the Cenobites.
-Visiting Voight's abandoned mansion, Riley discovers from his journals that each of the box's 6 configurations require a victim to be marked for sacrifice by its blade.
+Visiting Voight's abandoned mansion, Riley discovers from his journals that each of the box's six configurations require a victim to be marked for sacrifice by its blade.
 On completion, the holder receives a "gift" from Leviathan, the entity that rules over Hell.
 Riley sees an apparition of Matt and is horrified to discover he has been flayed.